nightblade9/game-design-library/README.md

 # Submitting an Article

 Take a look at the `data.json` file and open a pull-request with your changes for additional articles.

-Please make sure you grammar, syntax, captialization, etc. is correct to get your request merged in as quickly as possible.
+- For tag ideas, look at existing tags, and think about what people might search for
+- For the blurb, try to include words that people searching for your article would use to find it

+If you're stuck, feel free to open a PR for an entry with just a title and URL, and I'll see if I can provide my thoughts on the tags and blurb.